Deuteronomy 28 – Blessing and Cursing

 a.
 Blessed shall you be: An obedient Israel would be blessed everywhere: In the city… in the country… when you come in… when you go out.
 An obedient Israel would be blessed in their homes and in their farms, and in their kitchens (the fruit of your body… the produce of your ground and the increase of your herds… Blessed shall be your basket and your kneading bowl).

 b.
 They shall come out against you one way and flee before you seven ways: An obedient Israel would be blessed in warfare.
 This degree of blessing speaks of a clearly Divine blessing.

 c.
-The Lord will establish you as a holy people to Himself: Perhaps the best blessing had to do with Israel’s own relationship with God.
-God would separate and obedient Israel unto Himself, speaking of a special relationship.
+The LORD will establish you as a holy people to Himself: Perhaps the best blessing had to do with Israel’s own relationship with God.
+God would separate an obedient Israel unto Himself, speaking of a special relationship.
 If not for this, all the material blessings described previously would be empty.